Bugoll/ShortenerForURL/readme.md

 Create the Database:

-1. Initialize the database migrations folder (if not already initialized):

-        $export FLASK_APP=main.py
-        $flask db init

-2. Generate the migration script for the database schema:
+1. Initialize the database migrations folder.
+Generate the migration script for the database schema.
+Apply the migration to create the database

-        $flask db migrate -m "Initial migration"

-3. Apply the migration to create the database:

-        $flask db upgrade
+        $make db-init

 This will create the shortener.sqlite database in the instance folder.